Mykhailo Dragomanov State University of Ukraine

 The All-Ukrainian scientific and pedagogical advanced training

-We kindly invite academic and research staff of higher education and scientific institutions, practitioners, undergraduate, postgraduate and postdoctoral students, and all interested in philology to participate in the All-Ukrainian scientific and pedagogical advanced training.
+We kindly invite academic and research staff, practitioners, undergraduate, postgraduate and postdoctoral students, and all interested in follow-up for young children’s development to participate in the all-Ukrainian scientific- pedagogical advanced training.

 All participants will be provided with a collection of abstracts and an electronic certificate.